movidius/ncappzoo/apps/street_cam_threaded/README.md

 # Introduction
-The stream_ty_gn_threaded application is a object recognition and classification program.
-It uses two the NCS devices along with TinyYolo and GoogLeNet to take a video stream and for each frame of video first it will get bounding boxes for objects via TinyYolo then it will use GoogLeNet to further classify the objects found.
-It depends on the caffe/TinyYolo and caffe/GoogLeNet appzoo examples.
-It is an improvement on the stream_ty_gn application in that it processes the inference with a threaded approace
+The street_cam_threaded application is a object recognition and classification program.
+It uses two the NCS devices along with TinyYolo and GoogLeNet to take a video stream and for each frame in the video it will first get bounding boxes for objects via TinyYolo then it will use GoogLeNet to further classify the objects found.
+It depends on the caffe/TinyYolo and caffe/GoogLeNet ncappzoo examples.
+It is an improvement on the stream_ty_gn application in that it uses a threaded approach to inferences.

 The provided Makefile does the following:
 1. Builds both TinyYolo and GoogLeNet from their respective directories within the repo.